How to Become a Physics Major

 Consult the UNT Undergraduate Catalog for specific requirements in the degree plans for BSP and BA with a major in Physics.

 UNT leads Texas and ranks fourth in the nation in the number of transfer students admitted annually.

 Proper planning will help you receive the maximum amount of transfer credits.
 Transfer students should contact our undergraduate advising office as early as possible for assistance in course selection toward major requirements in science and mathematics.

 As a benefit for transfer students, UNT participates in the Texas Common Course Numbering System.
 This system makes it easier to transfer credits for general academic courses from one Texas institution to another.
 If you're attending a Texas community college, you should consult the UNT Transfer Articulation web page, the UNT Undergraduate Catalog, and an academic counselor/advisor to discuss your degree plan.

 UNT's Transfer Center will help you make a successful transition to college life at UNT by connecting you to a peer mentor and other valuable campus resources.
-The center is in the University Union, Room 320.
+The center is in the University Union, Union Suite 377.
 More information is at transfercenter.unt.edu.